welaika/welaika-suspenders/README.md

 - create a .ruby-gemset file with app name
 - create common folders like `app/queries`, `app/services`, etc.
 - use `application.css.sass` instead of `application.css.scss`
-- do not use import refills/flashes
+- do not import refills/flashes